teamopenerp/teamopenerp/README.md

-This Repository used for manage Odoo V13 custom addons.
+This Repository used for manage test custom addons only.